Inaugural games of the Colosseum: Verus and Priscus

 As usual, the tone of the epigram is somewhat fawning toward his patron, Titus, but it gives more detail than any other account of the games.
 It seems to imply that a draw was uncommon in gladiatorial combat at this level, but that Titus eventually yielded to the wishes of the crowd, declared the match equal, and granted both men their freedom (with the traditional presentation of the wooden sword).
 The traditional way of acknowledging defeat was for the yielding gladiator to raise a finger (ad digitum), and it is possible that in this case both men raised their fingers, but Martial's emphasis here is on Titus' even-handedness and generosity in granting a reprieve (missio) to the crowd's two favourites.
-His reference to this only happening under Titus probably alludes to the declaration of both as victors, as there is evidence that neither ties nor the survival of both gladiators in a contest were uncommon: it was expensive to train and keep a gladiator and they were not despatched lightly.
+His reference to this only happening under Titus probably alludes to the declaration of both as victors, as there is evidence that neither ties nor the survival of both gladiators in a contest were uncommon: it was expensive to train and keep a gladiator and they were not dispatched lightly.
 There is some evidence for the existence of both Priscus and Verus, at least as names of gladiators, outside of Martial's account.
 A first-century graveyard in Smyrna contains the grave of a gladiator named Priscus, and Verus' name is etched on a marble slab from Ferentinum, recording a gladiatorial contest.
 The details of Verus' fights are unfortunately not legible.
 While neither of these may be the Priscus and Verus mentioned by Martial they do attest to the use of these names by gladiators.